Last Updated: February 8, 2026

 When Pay-As-You-Go Works

-But according to discussions on Contractor Talk forum (January 2026), most contractors who start with Markate’s base plan eventually add 2-3 features within six months as their business grows.
-At that point, they’re paying similar or higher prices than Jobber while managing a more complex billing structure.
+If you genuinely only need the basics and will never add features, Markate at $39/month beats Jobber at $49/month.
+Save $120 annually.
+But according to discussions on Contractor Talk forum (January 2026), most contractors who start with Markate’s base plan eventually add 2–3 features within six months as their business grows.
+At that point they are paying similar or higher prices than Jobber while managing a more complex billing structure.

 The Integration Ecosystem Matters

 Jobber integrates with 100+ third-party tools.
-Markate integrates with approximately 20-30.
-If you’re planning to connect your field service software to accounting, marketing tools, or other business systems, Jobber’s broader ecosystem provides more flexibility.
+Markate integrates with approximately 20–30.
+If you are planning to connect your field service software to accounting, marketing tools, or other business systems, Jobber’s broader ecosystem provides more flexibility.
+For solo operators staying simple, integration quantity does not matter much.
+But if you are building a tech stack that will scale with your business, Jobber’s platform is the safer long-term choice.

 Is Jobber Core Worth $49 for Solo Operators?